scenee/FloatingPanel/README.md

 ## Requirements

-FloatingPanel is written in Swift.
+FloatingPanel is written in Swift 4.0+.
 It can be built by Xcode 9.4.1 or later.
 Compatible with iOS 10.0+.

+✏️ The default Swift version is 4.0 because it avoids build errors with Carthage on each Xcode version from the source compatibility between Swift 4.0, 4.2 and 5.0.

 ## Installation